View of the Anzac Memorial from Liverpool Street. Photograph by Peter Bennetts

 Bellit's watercolour of Memorial precinct, courtesy State Library of NSW

-It is both a work of art and a remarkable piece of architecture.
-Designed by George Rayner Hoff an English sculptor, in collaboration with Australian architect Charles Bruce Dellit, the memorial is a key site for individual and communal reflection upon the sacrifices of Australian servicemen and women in NSW.
+The Anzac Memorial was created as a place to remember the Great War (1914 – 1918).
+Completed in 1934 the Memorial is both a work of art and a remarkable piece of architecture.
+Designed by Australian architect Charles Bruce Dellit in collaboration with George Rayner Hoff, an English sculptor, the memorial is a key site for individual and communal reflection upon the sacrifices of Australian servicemen and women in NSW.

-It is both welcome space for veterans and commemorative site, and is designed as an expression of “those nobler attributes of human nature which the great tragedy of nations so vividly brought forth – Courage, Endurance and Sacrifice”.
+In addition to being a commemorative site, the Memorial is a welcome space for veterans and the public to visit and is designed as an expression of “those nobler attributes of human nature which the great tragedy of nations so vividly brought forth – Courage, Endurance and Sacrifice”.

-The collection focuses on the story of toil and sacrifice for every individual affected by war.
-There’s a wide range of material, from film and oral history to work of art, large objects, and personal letters and diaries.
+There are two exhibition areas and the Memorial’s collection focuses on the story of toil and sacrifice for every individual affected by war.
+There’s a wide range of material, from oral history to works of art, large objects, and personal letters and diaries.

 Each day at 11am, a daily ceremony of remembrance is held at the memorial where visitors are invited to pause for a minute of silent reflection.

 The Anzac Memorial offers a range of tours, education and public programs.